 What if you could reuse the grounds from today for your next day morning cup?

-Will using the same coffee grounds twice be a good approach to make yourself another satisfying coffee?
+Will using the same coffee grounds twice be a good approach to make yourself another serving that’s satisfying enough?

 Well, I guess that last question is a bit far-fetched, but bear with me, as the answer may not be so obvious.